osisoft/OMF-Developer-Companion-Guide/docs/OMF-Reference.rst

 Feeding data to PI points
-  In PI System, container values are presented as timeseries snapshot values sent to PI points.
+  In PI Server, container values are presented as timeseries snapshot values sent to PI points.
 The properties in the container objects are interpreted as follows: